5 Best Practices To Optimize NOI For Small Operators | Grace Hill

 During the pandemic, property technology was developed and deployed at an unprecedented rate.
 Many property management companies deployed whatever product they felt was needed to maintain operations with a limited onsite presence.

-More than a year later, it’s time for operators to take inventory of their tech stack.
-While many solutions were deployed out of necessity, onsite teams returning to the property have been saddled with a formidable pile of products that they now have to learn.
-Unfortunately, not all of those pandemic-driven deployments play well with one another, creating inefficiencies for teams rather than enhancing functions.
+However, now that we’ve moved beyond that, it’s time for operators to take inventory of their tech stack.
+While many solutions were deployed out of necessity, onsite teams returning to the property have been saddled with a formidable pile of products they now have to learn.
+Unfortunately, not all of the pandemic-driven deployments play well with one another, creating inefficiencies for teams rather than enhancing functions.

 It’s time for smaller operators to get lean in terms of technology.
-By consolidating supplier partnerships, onsite teams can get more value from their time and money, and streamline day-to-day operations.
-Take inventory on what works well, and dispose of technology that no longer makes business sense.
+By consolidating supplier partnerships, onsite teams can get more value from their time and money and streamline day-to-day operations.
+Take inventory of what works well, and dispose of technology that no longer makes business sense.

 4. Seek Scalable Solutions